-Julia Kell joined the center as the Communications Assistant in October 2019.
-A graduate from Radford University with a degree in English and Professional Writing, Julia is passionate about story-telling, art, Appalachian Studies, and Shakespeare.
+Julia Kell joined the center in October 2019 and is a graduate from Radford University with a degree in English and Professional Writing.

-In her free time, Julia enjoys exploring the outdoors, listening to music, and playing with her Australian Shepherd Toby and her cockatiels Dewey and Louisa.
+In her free time, Julia enjoys drawing, listening to music, going to theater performances, and spending time with family, friends, and pets.